Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 return value
 ```

-For write the data to device, the method signature looks like:
+To write data to the device, the method signature looks like:
 ```
 PUT lwm2m.device.svc.cluster.local/{instruction_name}
 ```